Wednesday, 19 February 2014

 I hope this was helpful please comment if you want any more information I will be more than happy to help if I can.

-In case you are also wondering a bit about travel.
+In case you are also wondering a bit about travel from Georgia to Azerbaijan.
 I can provide some information on this as well.
 From Batumi to Tbilisi I took a marshutkas - they are in reality a minivan and are very popular for transport in Georgia Go to the main station and buy it from the office which has Tbilisi written outside ( I found this one best value as it is a fixed price).
 It was 20 lari (about 8 pounds).
 It left at 11.30pm arrived at 7am in Tbilisi - I chose overnight to save a hostel fee but they ran often and there is a lot of choice.
 Just to warn you this was one of the most uncomfortable journeys of my life and I've done a fair amount of travelling - the seats are so cramped and the Georgian customers put their seats right back restricting movement even more.
 But it is good value and quite quick so your choice.

 When in Tbilisi I recommend going straight to the train station ( the marshutkas drops you right outside).
 If you got there another way no 37 bus (again a minivan) goes there from Rustaveli street (the main one - you'll know it when your there) - a ticket costs 0.50 lari.
 In the train station go up to any occupied booth and ask if they speak English (assuming you can't speak Georgian or Russian) they either will or will tell you a booth number that does and then simply ask for a ticket to Baku.
-There are 3 classes on the train - the reason I said go straight away as it sells out.
+There are 3 classes on the train - the reason I said go straight away is that the train sells out.
 I wanted next day and only 3rd class was left.
 Now this is upto you but 3rd class was fine - you get a bed its comfy but its just a dorm style and no privacy.
 2nd class had private rooms, I didn't get to see 1st but I'm guessing just better beds etc. Price for 3rd class was 37 lari ( about £15).